Elisabeth of Brandenburg, Duchess of Brunswick-Calenberg-Göttingen: Later life (1545–1558)

 In 1546, one year after the accession of her son Eric II, Elisabeth married Count Poppo XII of Henneberg (1513–1574), a younger brother of the husband of her eldest daughter.
 She retained the regency over her wittum Münden.
 With great concern she watched her son revert to Catholicism, hoping for opportunities at the imperial court.
 In 1548, he accepted the Augsburg Interim.
 He went as far as arresting the reformers Anton Corvinus and Walter Hoiker, who, together with 140 other pastors, had vehemently objected to the Interim at the 1549 synod in Münden.
 Corvinus and Hoiker were held prisoner at Calenberg Castle from 1549 to 1522.

 In 1550, Elisabeth managed to marry her daughter Anna Marie to the 40-year-older Duke Albert of Prussia, with whom she had conducted a friendly correspondence for many years.
 In the marriage book, she wrote some important advice for Anna Marie on her upcoming married state.
+The Osiandrian controversy, a Lutheran theological debate over the finer points of justification, was the subject of 1551 letters to her son-in-law, Albert, Duke of Prussia, who along with others recognized and supported her theological, literary and official efforts.

 After the Battle of Sievershausen, in 1553, Elisabeth was expelled from Münden by Duke Henry the Younger of Brunswick-Wolfenbüttel, the nephew of her late husband.
 She fled to Hannover.
 In 1555, she moved to Ilmenau in the County of Henneberg, in the modern-day Thuringia, where she took up the pen once more and wrote a book of consolation for widows that they should help them in their grief.

 She had to watch with horror when her son Eric II in 1557 married her youngest daughter, the Lutheran Catherine, to the Catholic High Burgrave William of Rosenberg, to provide for her economically.
 When Elisabeth completed the difficult journey to Münden to attend the wedding, she found that Eric had deliberately given her the wrong date and that the marriage had taken place some time earlier.
 After the announcement of the marriage contract, Elisabeth was surprised to learn that Catherine would retain her Lutheran faith and would employ her own Lutheran pastor at court.

 Elisabeth died a year later, in 1558, in Ilmenau.
 Her children commissioned an epitaph with her portrait by the sculptor Sigmund Linger from Innsbruck, which was erected in 1566 in the St. Giles Chapel of the St. John's Church in Schleusingen.